skip-mev/docs/docs/slinky/integrations/0-dydx.md

       }
    }
    ```

+   Note that there should be additional fields in your Raydium provider config which are left out in the above example for brevity.

 ### **Q: How do I know if my validator is properly fetching prices and posting them to the chain?**